v-HUB: A Benchmark for Video Humor Understanding from Vision and Sound: : A Visual-Centric Video Humor Understanding Benchmark

-\item \textbf{Quality of Open-ended Responses.} For humor explanation and open-ended QA tasks, we adopt both automatic and human evaluation approaches: \begin{itemize}[leftmargin=*] \item \emph{Semantic Similarity.} We compute similarity scores between model-generated answers and human-provided answers using BERTScore \citep{Zhang*2020BERTScore:}, which captures fine-grained semantic similarity beyond simple word overlap.
+\item \textbf{Quality of Open-ended Responses.} For \emph{Humor Explanation} and \emph{Open-ended QA}, we adopt both automatic and human evaluation approaches: \begin{itemize}[leftmargin=*] \item \emph{Semantic Similarity.} We compute similarity scores between model-generated answers and human-provided answers using BERTScore \citep{Zhang*2020BERTScore:}, which captures fine-grained semantic similarity beyond simple word overlap.
+In addition, we employ SentBERT~\citep{reimers2019sentence} to assess sentence-level semantic coherence, as well as METEOR~\citep{banerjee-lavie-2005-meteor}, which provides a more nuanced assessment of semantic adequacy and fluency.

+\item AutoDQ \citep{wang2024tarsier}: This method evaluates the presence of humor-related events in the generated explanations.
+AutoDQ extracts key events from the model’s output and compares them to ground truth (GT) annotations using entailment analysis.
 It provides three metrics: recall, precision, and F1 score (see Appendix~\ref{app:eval-method} for details).
-In addition, In addition, we employ SentBERT~\citep{reimers2019sentence} to assess sentence-level semantic coherence, as well as METEOR~\citep{banerjee-lavie-2005-meteor}, which provides a more nuanced assessment of semantic adequacy and fluency.
+Unless otherwise specified, we report F1 scores.

-\item \emph{Human Evaluation.} We randomly sample a subset of model-generated explanations and compare them with human-written explanations.
+\item \emph{Human Evaluation.} We randomly sample a subset of model-generated explanations and compare them with ground truth.
 The evaluators rate the explanations based on accuracy and logicality, providing insight into the gap between human and MLLMs' explanations.
-Results are presented in Table~\ref{tab:human_preference} in Appendix~\ref{app:more-results}. \end{itemize} \end{itemize}
+We present and discuss the results in Table~\ref{tab:human_preference} in Appendix~\ref{app:more-results} due to limited space.